The Inspired Scholar

 • Respond to literature through a variety of short writing assignments and longer essays.

-• Create projects demonstrating an understanding of various concepts.
+• Create projects that demonstrate an understanding of stories in fun and meaningful ways.

 Powered by Create your own unique website with customizable templates.